ethan-yz-hao/ethan-yz-hao.github.io/_research/2020-10-research-1.md

 ## Insights from GIII

  **About Income**
- In general, countries' intelligence innovation increase with their level of economic development.
+ In general, countries' intelligence innovation increases with their level of economic development.
 However, the variance of countries' GIII scores increases with GDP per capita, suggesting that other factors beyond income affect a country' intelligence innovation more significantly when country enters higher income level.

 | ![alt]({{ site.url }}{{ site.baseurl }}/images/GIII_income_1.png){: width="210"} ![alt]({{ site.url }}{{ site.baseurl }}/images/GIII_income_2.png){: width="200"} |
 |:--:|